AlpacaTravel/graphql-docs/topics/itinerary/Managing a Trip/README.md

 - [Automatic Routing](/topics/itinerary/Automatic%20Routing/)

-## Add in a place of interest for a location
+## Adding a Place of Interest for a Location

 Once you have created an itinerary, you can start adding locations to it.
 One way to structure locations is to create a hierarchy of associations between